Many-body quantum dimerization in 2D atomic arrays

 We consider a 2D atomic array coupled to different photonic environments, focusing on the half-filled excitation subspace, where strong photon interactions can give rise to complex many-body states.
 In particular, we demonstrate that the least radiant state in this sector is well described by a coherent superposition of all possible quantum dimer coverings: a resonating valence bond (RVB) liquid state.
 We discuss possible strategies to probe this exotic state, along with their limitations and challenges.
 Finally, we show that such a quantum dimer covering can also emerge as the ground state of the coherent Hamiltonian describing a 2D atomic array coupled to a photonic band-gap material.

 The study of photon-mediated atom-atom interactions in atomic arrays coupled to different photonic environments has been an extensive field of research in the past years.
 Two main distinct scenarios have been studied.
 In the first one, atoms interact via a process of coherent emission and reabsorption leading to an effective coherent Hamiltonian, a topic extensively explored in the context of cavity QED~\cite{reiserer2015cavity}.
 A similar effect can be achieved when atoms are coupled to a photonic band-gap material.
 In this case, the evanescent field in the photonic gap can be employed to engineer long-range interactions~\cite{PhysRevA.50.1764,kofman1994spontaneous,PhysRevA.87.033831,PhysRevA.55.1485,PhysRevA.93.033833}, which can be exploited for quantum simulation of long-range spin models~\cite{douglas2015quantum,gonzalez2015subwavelength,gonzalez2015subwavelength,gonzalez2017markovian,galve2018coherent,gonzalez2018anisotropic,PhysRevX.9.011021,PhysRevResearch.2.043307,gonzalez2024light,RevModPhys.90.031002,PhysRevLett.126.103603,PRXQuantum.4.030306,bello2019unconventional}.
 The second one considers the coupling of emitters to radiative modes, thus being intrinsically dissipative.
-This approach began with Dicke's seminal work~\cite{PhysRev.93.99}, where multiple atoms are coupled to a single radiative mode, and predicted the occurrence of collective emission ruled by sub-radiant and super-radiant states.
+This approach began with Dicke's seminal work~\cite{PhysRev.93.99}, where multiple atoms located at the same position are coupled to the electromagnetic field, and predicted the occurrence of collective emission ruled by sub-radiant and super-radiant states.